Skip to content

 Party rules

-The migration.yml file points to the rules/rules_1.0.0.yml file containing the party automation rules.
+The migration.yml file points to the rules/rules.yml file containing the party automation rules.
 Automation rules enable the specification of attributes for the different parties to a protocol.
-In this example, they extract the preferred_username from the protocol creation request's auth token and assign it to the greeter party's entity.
+In this example, the rules extract the preferred_username from the protocol creation request's auth token and assign it to the claims of the greeter party on the new HelloWorld protocol instance.

 demo.HelloWorld: